By:

 “I use the example the ATO provided in some of their guidance papers.
 I always look at the old kitchen in a house,” Chesworth said.
 “Installing the dishwasher, I would have thought was an improvement when there wasn’t one there before, but the ATO in their written guidance state installing a dishwasher is maintaining the kitchen, because we all expect dishwasher in our kitchen.”

-Conversely, if a trustee were to move a wall or substantially change the layout, that would be deemed an improvement and therefore prohibited using borrowed funds.
+Conversely, if a trustee were to move a wall or substantially change the layout, that would likely be deemed an improvement and therefore a prohibited use of borrowed funds.

-The grey area between those definitions makes redraw facilities a point of potential risk.
-While some lenders have recently reintroduced redraw options for SMSF loans, Chesworth cautioned that they must be handled carefully.
+The grey area between the definitions makes redraw facilities potentially risky.
+While some lenders have recently reintroduced redraw options for SMSF loans for approved purposes, Chesworth cautioned that they must be handled carefully.

 “Redraw is deemed new borrowing, so that needs to fall under maintenance and repair of the acquired asset,” he said, adding that just because you can redraw doesn’t mean you should.